andrewShillito/mobile-flashcards/README.md

 ## Tab Navigator Routes

-1. Home - view a list of your flashcard decks and click them to navigate to an individual deck view
+1. Home - view a list of your flashcard decks.
+  - Touch to open a side bar with buttons for viewing the deck, editing the deck, and starting a quiz.
 2. New - create new decks by inputting an un-used title

 ## Stack Navigator Routes

-1. DeckDetail - View options and basic info (number of cards and title) of selected deck.
+1. DeckDetail - View options and scroll through the cards of selected deck.
+  - Touch a card to edit its content
 2. Quiz - Quiz yourself on your deck choosing correct or incorrect to track your score.
 Displays a score report when quiz is completed.
-3. EditDeck - Change deck title or delete the deck.
+3. EditDeck - Change deck title, add cards, or delete the deck.

 *Coming soon - more in-depth score reports*